stefanotolomeo/chat/README.md

 2. Manage security and possible related-issues;
 3. Improve RESTful API: add "Accept" properties, respond with error status, implement security, version the API
 4. Use a dedicated model for DTO;
+5. Improve the log pattern for messages into the dedicated log-file.